Dates for the 101 Wild West Rodeo this year will be June 11th thru June 13th,

 horsemanship in flag bearing and synchronized routines.

-Justin McKee will be making his first appearance to the Ponca City rodeo scene, providing exciting and entertaining commentary.
+Justin McKee will be making his second appearance to the Ponca City rodeo scene, providing exciting and entertaining commentary.

 This year's rodeo is again being produced by Andrew's Rodeo Company of Addielou,